-A few archaeological sites have been recorded along the shoreline near the head of Bedwell Sound and Warn Bay.
+Archaeological sites have been recorded along the shoreline.
 All of these sites are of First Nations origin.
-This information, along with other previously recorded data, fills a substantial gap in the archaeological site database for Nuuchah-nulth traditional territory
+This information along with other previously recorded data fills a substantial gap in the archaeological site database for Nuu-chah-nulth traditional territory.